ergoplatform/ergo-wallet-app/README.md

 # Ergo-Android

-Example Android application which demonstrates how [Ergo Appkit](https://github.com/aslesarenko/ergo-appkit) can be used in development of Android applications.
+Example Android application which demonstrates how [Ergo Appkit](https://github.com/aslesarenko/ergo-appkit) can be used to develop Ergo applications.